A 12-year-old Iranian girl in the western province of Ilam set fire to herself after being forced to marry a man the age of her father due to poverty.

 The so-called “child spouse” bill, introduced into parliament in 2016, proposed an absolute ban on the marriage of Iranian girls under age 13 and an absolute ban for the marriage of boys under 16.

 Hassan Nourozi, the spokesperson of the parliament’s legal commission defended the commission’s rejection of the bill.

-Nourozi said that according to the sharia laws, Qom jurisprudence and Iranian and Lebanese experts, a girl goes into puberty at 9 years of age and can be considered as fit to marry.
+Nourozi said that according to sharia laws, Qom jurisprudence, and Iranian and Lebanese experts, a girl goes into puberty at 9 years of age and can be considered fit to marry.

 Suicide, women’s solution to problems

 An expert on mental health and addiction at the Ministry of Health, who also talked at the meeting held on March 6, said that in the past five years, up to 5,000 people died in Iran due to suicide adding that women chose suicide as the solution to their problems in Ilam.

 Another speaker at the meeting said that according to research carried out in Ilam, many women in this province were suffering from depression and anxiety and contemplated suicide.